 The neoclassical building that houses Aberdeen Art Gallery first opened in 1885.
 It was designed by Alexander Marshall McKenzie, the Elgin-born architect whose other notable projects include Australia House and the Waldorf Hotel in London.

 The gallery closed in 2015 for the redevelopment, which was designed by Hoskins Architects.
 Aberdeen Art Gallery now has 19 galleries to display its sizable permanent collection plus three for temporary exhibitions.

 Photography by Martin Parr

-Martin Parr’s photography will be on display in the three BP Galleries, on the newly opened upper floor, until Sunday 23 February 2020.
+Martin Parr’s photography was displayed in the three BP Galleries, on the upper floor, until Sunday 23 February 2020.
 Think of Scotland is being show alongside a new series of portraits, Aberdeen At Leisure, which was commissioned by Aberdeen Art Gallery.

 The third level also features a café and outdoor terraces providing views onto the surrounding streets.

 Natural light and cutting-edge technology